Can Someone

 This question inevitably arises, especially from working Moms or from stay-at-home Moms who like the idea of homeschooling but are convinced they are incapable of doing it.
 Often the working Mom does not want to quit working ~ because she enjoys the break or thinks their family can't live without the extra income.
+(Which may or may not be true, but is something only the family can determine for themselves.)

 LEGAL ASPECTS